RuichenQi/RuichenQi.github.io/_posts/2023-10-29-Image colorization using convolutional neural network.md

 ## Model construction

-Our model consists of 9 layers, the first four layers are used to extracted features in images, and the fifth, sixth and seventh layers are designed for down-sampling.
-Then we add two full-connected layers to reconstruct the output image.
+Our model consists of 9 layers, the first five layers are used to extracted features in images, and the last four layers are designed for down-sampling.
 Leaky-Relu actvation is used for conv2D in order to avoid gradient vanishing problem.
 Tahn activation is used in the last layer to nominize pixels to [-1, 1].

 ```Python
 def make_layers(block):